 If you’re selling something that’s aesthetically driven - like hotel rooms, cars, clothing, or otherwise, then you’ll want to utilize high resolution images that show off your product in the best light possible.

-If you're selling a service, like real estate agency, then you want to use images that sell the brand message, and tell people about the sort of company that you are.
+If you’re selling a service, like real estate agency, then you want to use your real estate logo with images that sell the brand message, and tell people about the sort of company that you are.
 An image will convey so much when someone sees it first, so you need to make sure it strikes the right note, which we'll come to in a moment.

 Image Source: sketch.io

 So, by now you're probably thinking gee, I should really pad out my marketing strategy with some great images.
 And you’re right, you should.
 But, you should also know that too much of a good thing can be bad, too.
 As such, you should make an effort to make your portfolio of images diverse, incorporating all three types, at least in part.
-A company that’s selling clothing products will need visual images to entice customers, but also to convey brand message so that buyers know that the company is reliable - and that same company might want to let their customers know that they source all their materials ecologically, which is where an infographic would come in.
-And, in this mode of thought, it’s really important to make sure that your tone is congruent throughout so people's perceptions of the company are continually bolstered, and not confused.
+A company that's selling products will need visual images to entice customers like a catchy poster design, but also to convey brand message through a unique clothing brand logo, so that buyers know that the company is reliable - and that same company might want to let their customers know that they source all their materials ecologically, which is where an infographic would come in.
+And, in this mode of thought, it’s really important to make sure that your tone is congruent throughout so people’s perceptions of the company are continually bolstered, and not confused.

 Mood-matching is a simple concept that will help you keep you images nice and even.
 The style, voice, and general content of most of the posts need to fit together so that nothing feels out of place, regardless of where your images pop up.